roesler-stan/health-analysis/README.md

 2. Pip install the required packages (requirements.txt).

+3. Make a directory called "output" to store images and HTML files.

-3. Run 3_parent.ipynb to generate insights!
+4. Run 3_parent.ipynb to generate insights!

 ### Feedback
 Please reach out to katroesler@gmail.com with any feedback or questions.
 I'd be happy to run the code for you or update it to meet your needs.